 A little context goes a long way.
 Let’s increase context for our readers.

 - Spell out acronyms first.

 - Cite references and provide further context.

 - Define your content in the first paragraph.

 - Use headers.

-- Create README.md files in the root projects an modules.
+- Create README.md files in your projects.

-- Create human friendly tests.
+- Create human-friendly tests.

-I hope we all master craft our context-setting game.
+We can improve our context-setting game.
 There’s already a horrible signal-to-noise ratio on the Internet; let’s not add to it.

 - SOFTWARE DOCUMENTATION GAPS – DEADLY CUT ⓵

 - THE BLAME GAME – DEADLY CUT ⓷